 - Has mental health needs including dementia or a personality disorder

 - Is a carer subject to abuse

-The CWHHE CCGs collaborative are committed to working in partnership with local authorities to fulfill their safeguarding responsibilities.
-The CCGs also have the job of ensuring that the organisations from which they commission services provide a safe system that safeguards vulnerable adults.
+We are committed to working in partnership with local authorities to fulfil their safeguarding responsibilities.
+The CCG also has the job of ensuring that the organisations from which we commission services provide a safe system that safeguards vulnerable adults.

-The CWHHEE CCGs collaborative has regard to the need to safeguard and promote the welfare of all adults especially vulnerable adults.
-It does this by supporting the commissioning of high quality care for patients in the most vulnerable circumstances:
+In order to safeguard the welfare of all adults, especially vulnerable adults, we support the commissioning of high quality care for patients by:

 - Addressing failures in care with providers in line with the two Safeguarding Adult Boards policies and procedures.